Stealthy Patch-Wise Backdoor Attack in 3D Point Cloud via Curvature Awareness: Method

 \subsection{Patchification and Curvature-Aware Selection}

 Due to the unordered and irregular nature of point clouds, it is infeasible to directly segment patches for trigger injection in the same manner as in 2D images.
-To address this challenge, we draw inspiration from previous works~\cite{zhang2022pointmae} and employ Farthest Point Sampling (FPS) and K-Nearest Neighbors (KNN) algorithms to systematically decompose each point cloud into local patches.
-This strategy enables a structured yet flexible partitioning of the point cloud into local patches.
-Each patch retains sufficient fine-grained geometric detail, supporting curvature-aware evaluation essential for spectral trigger embedding.
-Given an input point cloud sample $X$, FPS is first applied to select $g$ center points $X^{ct}=\{x^{ct}_1,x^{ct}_1,...,x^{ct}_{g}\}$, ensuring a well-distributed set of key reference points.
-For each center point $x^{ct} \in X^{ct}$, a local patch will be constructed by the KNN algorithm containing $k_g$ neighbors: $S_i=\mathit{K\!N\!N}(X, x_i^{ct})$ where $S_i \in \mathbb{R}^{ k_g \times 3}$.
-The resulting set of patches is represented as $\{S_1,S_2,...,S_g\}$.
+Inspired by prior work~\cite{zhang2022pointmae}, we define a patch in point clouds as a spatial neighborhood.
+Given an input point cloud $X=\{x_j\}_{j=1}^{n}$, Farthest Point Sampling (FPS)~\cite{zhang2022pointmae} is first used to select $g$ anchor points $X^{ct}=\{x^{ct}_1,x^{ct}_2,\dots,x^{ct}_{g}\}$.
+For each anchor $x^{ct}_i$, K-nearest neighbors (KNN) returns an index set $I_i \subseteq \{1,\dots,n\}$ with $|I_i|=k_g$, and the corresponding local patch is constructed as